pritiislam/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Machine Learning/ Python/ Jupyter Notebook
-Data Preparation/ Statistical Reasoning
+Machine Learning/ Python/ Jupyter Notebook/ Data Preparation/ Statistical Reasoning

 ## Overview
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Therefore, the purpose of of this analysis is to explore different techniques to train and evaluate machine learning models with unbalanced classes by utilizing imbalanced-learn and scikit-learn libraries.